-When I started creating my baby registry, I asked my closest and most trustworthy mom friends for their suggestions.
+When I started creating my baby registry, I asked my most trustworthy mom friends for their suggestions.
 The response was overwhelming.
-A handful of friends even responded with professional-level Excel spreadsheets outlining everything they considered, what they bought, and their rating of the product; yes, multiple friends made these spreadsheets.
+A handful of friends even responded with professional-level Excel spreadsheets outlining everything they considered, what they bought, and their rating of the product (yes, multiple friends made these spreadsheets).

 It seemed a little overboard to me at the time, but now I have a 1-year-old, and yes, I too have made a spreadsheet of baby products to pass along to interested friends.

 Looking back, the first year of motherhood can be described as a continuous game of trial and error, especially when it comes to products.
-Some of the items I purchased and registered for were used non-stop, while other items were never even taken out of the box … oops.
+Some of the items I purchased and registered for were always used while other items were never even taken out of the box.
+Oops.

-Every baby and situation is unique, so while it’s impossible to tell someone you need this product and you can skip that product, it’s still helpful to provide advice (when asked!).
+Every baby and situation is unique, so while it’s impossible to tell someone, “you need this product” or “you can skip that product,” it’s still helpful to provide advice (when asked!).
 The multiple spreadsheets that I sifted through contained a lot of gems that made my first year of motherhood relatively smooth.

-These are the items I will absolutely save for, hopefully, a future baby and would recommend to other expectant moms.
-Then, there are those that I could have skipped (and need to sell/donate!).
+These are the items I will absolutely save for (hopefully) a future baby and would recommend to other expectant moms.
+There are also those that I could’ve skipped (and need to sell/donate!).

 5 Items I Loved